-A LOT more complicated than this blog post or my mind can comprehend!
-It's not always straightforward, and even sometimes pain can be entirely in the mind(which technically, it is).
-For some, it's a constant a part of life.
+A LOT more complicated than this blog post, or my mind can comprehend!
+It's not always straightforward, and even sometimes, pain can be entirely in the mind(which technically, it is).
+For some, it's a constant part of life.
 Women generally can tolerate it better than men.
 Sorry guys, but I guess that why we have the babies!
 But pain is different for every person.
 And to some, even mild discomfort can be translated as pain.
 Some people can't handle being a little uncomfortable.
-For them you can throw the 'No pain, No gain' concept out the window!
+For them, you can throw the 'No pain, No gain' concept out the window!

 "Rapport: a close and harmonious relationship in which the people or groups concerned understand each other's feelings or ideas and communicate well."

 Synonyms: affinity, close relationship, understanding, mutual understanding, bond, empathy, sympathy, accord

 This is where it gets sticky or controversial with some massage therapists and bodyworkers...